Course Substitutions

 Pre-Approved Interdisciplinary Courses

 The following interdisciplinary courses have been pre-approved by the History Department.
-You do not need to submit a Petition for Interdisciplinary Coursework; these course may automatically satisfy history major or minor upper-division elective requirements.
-Reminder: these courses may or may not be used to satisfy the requirements of a second major or a minor; consult with the history undergraduate program coordinator.
+You do not need to submit a Petition for Interdisciplinary Coursework: these course automatically apply to your history major or minor requirements.
+These courses may or may not be used to satisfy the requirements of a second major or a minor; consult with the history undergraduate program coordinator.

 - ECON 125, Economic History of the U.S.